Zaid-Ajaj/the-elmish-book/chapters/elm/README.md

 # Introduction

-In this chapter, we will get started with The Elm Architecture (TEA).
-I will be explaining the relevant concepts using bite-sized examples to get a feeling to how things work.
-By the end of the chapter, you should be familiar with terminology such as "state", "update", "render", "react" and "program".
-The examples themselves might not be *that* useful just yet because we will not be using side-effects but at the end of the chapter we will be combining what we have learned and put it into practice to build a To-Do List application: the hello world of every user interface framework.
+In this chapter, we will get started with the basics of The Elm Architecture (TEA) using Elmish.
+We will go through the relevant concepts using bite-sized examples to get a feeling to how things work.
+Once we get a bit familiar with the concepts we start build the hello world application of every UI library: a To-Do list application which will be the perfect example to combine all the concepts demonstrated in the chapter.
+Afterwards, you will be tasked to add more features to the application we built to help internalize the concepts even more.

 Aside from The Elm Architecture, we will look at the tools use are using, the role they play and how the project is structured.
 Let's jump right in!

 ### Table Of Content